Humana (HUM) Q1 2017 Results - Earnings Call Transcript

 Bruce D. Broussard - Humana, Inc.

 Yeah.
 A few things there.
-First, just keep in mind that the transaction terminated in February, so anything that carried over would continue to carry over from one period to another, so I think the environment really hasn't changed and I would say that the clarity we have now in the environment is going to be a tailwind for us as an organization.
+First, just keep in mind that the transaction terminated in February, so anything that carried over would continue to carry over from one period to another, so I think the environment really hasn't changed, and I would say that the clarity we have now in the environment is going to be a tailwind for us as an organization.
 So we don't want to make massive changes in what we are doing there.

-I do think we are studying in the AEP or in our bid process for AEP, our plan design and being very thoughtful around that as it compares to the competitive plan design and I think it's going to be the combination of both efforts we're doing in those areas.
+I do think we are studying in the AEP or in our bid process for AEP, our plan design and being very thoughtful around that as it compares to the competitive plan design, and I think it's going to be the combination of both efforts we're doing in those areas.
 And as Brian said, we really don't want to share what we're doing on the plan design today as a result of the competitive positioning of the product and the period of time we're in.
 So we're very optimistic about what we're doing.
 I know, Peter, you're looking for details, but I'm not going to provide those to you as a result of where we are in the process, but I think we'll do better next year, but I do think the plan design's an important part of that going forward.

 Brian L. Kane - Humana, Inc.